 On March 18, 2010, Cesar performed as Billy in the first preview of Billy Elliot the Musical in Chicago and then seven more times during the four weeks of previews, the most of any of the Billys.
 He then had the honor of portraying Billy on the Official Opening Night of the show on April 11, 2010.
 On May 13, 2010 Cesar and Keean Johnson (who, at the time, played Billy’s best friend Michael in the show) were interviewed on the popular Garry Meier Show on WGN Radio in Chicago.

 In this video footage from January, 2011, Cesar is seen practicing his considerable ballet talents in a ballet class:

 Credit: Video by Pacoduke

 Cesar again had the honor of opening the production in Toronto in the first preview, the evening of February 1, 2011 and then again did the official Opening Night/Press Night on March 1st.
 Cesar’s last show as Billy was on Sunday, May 1, 2011 at 1:30pm.
-He will not go back to training for a career in dance.
-But having had a taste of ably carrying a three-hour musical, we shouldn’t be surprised if we again see him on stage one day in another one.
+Having had a taste of ably carrying a three-hour musical, we shouldn’t be surprised if we again see him on stage one day in another one.
 God Speed, Cesar.
 Happy Trails.

 For more information about Cesar Corrales visit: